• Skip to primary navigation

 Instructions

 • Cook chopped bacon in dutch oven.
 Remove when done and drain on a paper towel.
-Add diced bell pepper, onion and celery to hot bacon drippings and saute.
+Add diced bell pepper, onion and celery to hot bacon drippings and sauté over medium heat.
 When vegetables are tender, add minced garlic.
 Cook until vegetables are almost translucent.

 • After 2 hours, remove about 1 cup of beans from pot.
 Mash and stir back into pot to make a thick and creamy sauce.
 Let simmer for another 30 minutes to an hour, stirring occasionally as beans continue to thicken.